EU-Japan trade deal to send anti-protectionist signal - German DIHK

-BERLIN An expected EU-Japan trade deal would be an important symbolic step against protectionist policies and have a positive effect on the German economy, Germany's DIHK Chambers of Commerce said on Tuesday.
+BERLIN (Reuters) - An expected EU-Japan trade deal would be an important symbolic step against protectionist policies and have a positive effect on the German economy, Germany's DIHK Chambers of Commerce said on Tuesday.

 The European Union and Japan expect to commit to signing a free trade deal on Thursday and the DIHK's foreign trade expert Volker Treier said it was economically important.